Women's Voices 2015

 2014 Anne Entin Woman of the Year

-We are proud to announce that Barbara Shapiro has been selected as the Anne Entin 2014 Woman of the Year.
+We are proud to announce that Barbara Shapiro was selected as the Anne Entin 2014 Woman of the Year.

 Barbara Lee Shapiro has been a leader of Women's Philanthropy board since 2007.
 It has always been her personal mission to better the lives of those around her, and her involvement in Women's Philanthropy has helped her achieve her goals.